Background and question

 - Focus more on passenger behaviour (and on influencing that behaviour).

-- Concentrate on the international accessibility of the Netherlands and reconsider the quality of the overall transport network within that context.
+- Concentrate on the international accessibility of the Netherlands and reconsider the concept of network quality within that context.

-The Council has suggested a number of specific ways in which these recommendations can be implemented, including reducing the nuisance of air traffic at night and making it compulsory for fuel suppliers to Dutch airports to blend conventional kerosene with sustainable fuel.
+The Council has suggested a number of specific actions that can serve to implement this new approach in the real world, including reducing the nuisance of air traffic at night and making it compulsory for fuel suppliers to Dutch airports to blend conventional kerosene with sustainable fuel.

 Because Dutch aviation operates in an international arena, the Netherlands will preferably advocate for changes in the above-mentioned aspects at EU and international level.
 In reality, however, global consensus on this issue is still a long way off.
 The Council therefore believes that the Netherlands should, where possible, pursue its own policy to tackle the problems in aviation.